By Alicia Buller

 The doctor added that irrespective of region, religion or geographical location, any scientist interested in supporting the developing world is welcome to benefit from Transform or share their ideas on the online platform, Engage, also powered by IDB.

 The Transform fund, which opened for annual applications in April this year, received over 4,000 entries which have now been whittled down to 32 winners.
 The businesses selected for ‘Transform’ mentorship and funding in 2018 include several Middle Eastern contenders, hailing from Turkey, Egypt, Palestine and the UAE.

 Sindi said: “The best ideas for the region often come from the region itself and local communities.
 We need to create a regional and global innovation ecosystem, where we tap into creativity.
 We want to empower innovation across the board.”

 Sindi said Transform would ensure IDB members have access to a ‘vital flow of facilities’ to help finance innovative ideas linked to real development solutions.

-“This will result in exciting new technologies and solutions, contributing to the development of IDB member countries and Muslim communities in non-member countries, “ she said.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“This will result in exciting new technologies and solutions, contributing to the development of IDB member countries and Muslim communities in non-member countries, “ she said.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.